-- a) Implementing and funding the Beginning Farmer and Rancher Development Accounts Pilot Program; - b) The creation of a new loan category within Farm Service Agency direct operating loans to provide flexible capital through operating microloans for beginning farmers and ranchers; - c) Maintaining the loan set-aside within the direct and guaranteed Farm Service Agency loan program for beginning farmers and ranchers while reducing the farm management experience requirement from 3 years to 2 years; - d) Increasing the down payment loan program limit to assist beginning farmers and ranchers to purchase land in areas with high real estate values; - e) Incentives to retiring farmers to rent or lease land expiring from CRP to beginning farmers or ranchers, as well as the cost-differential and funding setasides for beginning farmers in the Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP), and other conservation programs;
+a) Implementing and funding the Beginning Farmer and Rancher Development Accounts Pilot Program;

-- f) Tax credits, targeted to the seller of the land, who sells to a beginning farmer or rancher (also see Article VI.
-C. Land Transfer); - g) Including a priority for projects benefiting beginning farmers and ranchers within the Value-Added Grant Program and fostering new entrepreneurial opportunities for beginning farmers and ranchers within the Rural Development grants and loans programs; - h) Continuation and funding of the Beginning Farmer and Rancher Development Program to provide education and training to beginning farmers and ranchers, including for agricultural rehabilitation and vocational training programs for military veterans; - i) The Risk Management Agency making whatever regulatory or operational changes are necessary to ensure fair access to crop and revenue insurance by beginning farmers and ranchers; - j) Additional emphasis within the National Institute of Food and Agriculture to support research, education, and extension on issues related to beginning farmers and ranchers, farm transition, and farm entry; - k) The full funding of the National Sustainable Agriculture Information Service, also known as ATTRA, to serve as a resource for beginning farmers and ranchers; - I) Continuation and support of NFU youth and beginning farmer programs to assist and educate individuals interested in pursuing a future in farming; and - m) The establishment of a funding priority for the federal Farm and Ranch Land Protection Program for easements conserving farmland for which there is a generational farm transfer plan, easements which include the use of an Option to Purchase at Agricultural Value or easements which occur in conjunction with the transfer of the conserved land to a beginning farmer.
+- b) The creation of a new loan category within Farm Service Agency direct operating loans to provide flexible capital through operating microloans for beginning farmers and ranchers; - c) Maintaining the loan set-aside within the direct and guaranteed Farm Service Agency loan program for beginning farmers and ranchers while reducing the farm management experience requirement from 3 years to 2 years; - d) Increasing the down payment loan program limit to assist beginning farmers and ranchers to purchase land in areas with high real estate values; - e) Incentives to retiring farmers to rent or lease land expiring from CRP and other programs to beginning farmers or ranchers; - f) Cost-share differentials and funding set-asides for beginning farmers in the Environmental Quality Incentives Program (EQIP), Conservation Stewardship Program (CSP), and other programs; - g) Tax credits, targeted to the seller of the land, who sells to a beginning farmer or rancher (also see Article VI.
+C. Land Transfer); - h) Including a priority for projects benefiting beginning farmers and ranchers within the Value-Added Grant Program and fostering new entrepreneurial opportunities for beginning farmers and ranchers within the Rural Development grants and loans programs; - i) Continuation and funding of the Beginning Farmer and Rancher Development Program to provide education and training to beginning farmers and ranchers, including for agricultural rehabilitation and vocational training programs for military veterans; - j) The Risk Management Agency making whatever regulatory or operational changes are necessary to ensure fair access to crop and revenue insurance by beginning farmers and ranchers; - k) Additional emphasis within the National Institute of Food and Agriculture to support research, education, and extension on issues related to beginning farmers and ranchers, farm transition, and farm entry; - I) The reauthorization and full funding of programs previously administered by the National Sustainable Agriculture Information Service, also known as ATTRA, to serve as a resource for beginning farmers and ranchers; - m) Continuation and support of NFU youth and beginning farmer programs to assist and educate individuals interested in pursuing a future in farming; - n) The establishment of a funding priority for the federal Farm and Ranch Land Protection Program for easements conserving farmland for which there is a generational farm transfer plan, easements which include the use of an Option to Purchase at Agricultural Value or easements which occur in conjunction with the transfer of the conserved land to a beginning farmer; and o) Specific training and education for state and county FSA and NRCS staff on helping beginning farmers and ranchers access programs, with emphasis on specialty crops and alternative enterprises.